kyllew/kuisser/public/Domain 1 Questions.md

 	The other answers are not suitable because:
 	B. AWS CloudTrail - For logging API activity, not for performance monitoring
 	C. AWS Trusted Advisor - For optimization recommendations, not for performance monitoring
-	D. AWS Config - For resource configuration tracking, not for performance monitoring Resource URL:
-	https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-cloudwatch.html
+	D. AWS Health Dashboard - Designed to provide visibility into the availability of AWS services and account-specific notifications, not specifically for monitoring ML system performance metrics https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-cloudwatch.html

 Q132
-A company is building a mobile app for users who have a visual impairment.
-The app must be able to hear what users say and provide voice responses.
+A business is developing a smartphone application for visually impaired individuals.
+The application needs to recognize spoken commands and communicate back with audible responses.
-Which solution will meet these requirements?
+Which approach will best fulfill these requirements?
 Options:
 A. Use a deep learning neural network to perform speech recognition.
-B. Build ML models to search for patterns in numeric data.
+B. Build ML models to analyze textual sentiment patterns.
 C. Use generative AI summarization to generate human-like text.
 D. Build custom models for image classification and recognition.